California approves roadmap for carbon neutrality by 2045

 The plan refers to carbon capture as a “necessary tool” to implement in the state alongside other strategies to mitigate climate change.
 It calls for the state to capture 100 million metric tons of carbon dioxide equivalent and store it underground by 2045.

-Connie Cho, an attorney for environmental justice group Communities for a Better Environment, called the plan “a huge step forward” to mitigate climate change and protect public health.
+Connie Cho, an attorney for environmental justice group Communities for a Better Environment, called the plan’s goal of phasing down oil refining “a huge step forward” to mitigate climate change and protect public health.

 “Our communities have been suffering from chronic disease and dying at disproportionate rates for far too long because of the legacy of environmental racism in this country,” Cho said.

-Note: This story has been updated to make clear that Connie Cho, an attorney for environmental justice group Communities for a Better Environment, was referring specifically to the plan’s goal of phasing down oil refining when she called it “a huge step forward” to mitigate climate change and protect public health.
-This story has been updated to correct the plan's target for aviation fuel demand from electric or hydrogen sources.
-It is 20%, not 10%.